 Another plus is that you can program a bot to suit your specific needs.
 For example, give it the ability to check online catalog pricing.
 This will relieve your staff from tedious routine operations while simultaneously improving the results and saving time.

-- The customer verification process for CDD and KYC operations
+2) The customer verification process for CDD and KYC operations using RPA in finance

 It’s very important to check and verify customer data for Customer Due Diligence (CDD) and Know-Your-Customer (KYC) operations.
 It is a must-have task for organizations such as lending companies and banking institutions that need to validate credit and transaction histories, credit scores, various data records, and other information.